Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Detailed Design of Blacklight

-The ultimate goal of a defense is to ensure no adversarial examples reach the protected DNN model.
-Detecting the presence of a black-box attack is insufficient, since a persistent attacker can simply switch accounts and/or IP addresses and continue where the previous query left off.
-Here, we discuss different options for mitigation after an attack is detected.
+Detecting the presence of a query-based black-box attack is just a first step in protecting DNN models.
+A persistent attacker can simply switch accounts and/or IP addresses and continue with additional queries.
+Here, we discuss options for mitigation after an attack is detected.

-\para{Ban accounts.} A simple response to a detected attack query is to ban the account where it came from.
-Though easy to implement, this approach has two issues.
-First, this increases the penalty for a false positive, which might negatively impact wide deployment.
-Second, resource rich attackers can continue the attack using Sybil accounts, which are difficult to eradicate in practice.
+\para{Ban accounts.} As a response, banning an account or blocking an IP address is not ideal.
+First, it means each false positive incurs a high penalty, which might be undesirable in some application settings.
+Second, this does little to deter resource rich attackers, who can continue the attack using Sybil accounts, which are difficult to eradicate in practice.

 \para{Return misguided outputs.} We also consider a more elaborate scheme where the defender intentionally misleads the attacker by returning carefully biased query outputs, perhaps towards secondary goals like identifying the attacker.
 This approach faces additional challenges.
 First, crafting biased responses requires significantly more computation and state-keeping at the defender.
-Second, the defender must be careful to avoid returning valid responses to actual attacks.
+Second, the defender must be careful to avoid returning valid responses to actual attack queries.

-\para{Reject all detected queries.} We choose a simple mitigation strategy: reject all detected attack queries.
+\para{Reject all detected queries.} Ultimately we chose a simple strategy: reject all detected attack queries.
 This mitigation is effective in preventing attacks {\em IFF} the ratio of attack queries detected is high.
 If most attack queries are rejected, the attack sequence takes a very long time to converge and succeed.
 The benefit of this approach is that it does not rely on detecting or reducing Sybil accounts, and false positives have minimal impact on benign users.

-We further evaluate the impact of mitigation on persistent attackers in \S\ref{sec:eval}.
+\htedit{ In \S\ref{sec:eval}, we evaluate the impact of mitigation on persistent attackers who continue to submit attack queries after query rejection.
+Figure~\ref{fig:compare_trace} provides a preview in terms of the \# of attack queries got answered under Blacklight, using the persistent attack trace of Figure~\ref{fig:sdtrace}.
+Blacklight rejects almost all the attack queries, preventing the attack from making progress. }